Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 ### Iris: Asymmetry Adapter

-If you want to use an asymmetric texture with a symmetric model, a symmetric texture with an asymmetric model, or an asymmetric catchlight map, add the constant with ID `0x5E3ABDFB` *(in 733+: Asymmetry Adapter)*.
+If you want to use an asymmetric texture with a symmetric model, a symmetric texture with an asymmetric model, or an asymmetric catchlight map, set the **Asymmetry Adapter** constants.

-- The first value works in the same way as the value for the skin asymmetry adapter ;
+- **Asymmetry Adapter** works in the same way as for the skin ;
-- The second value must be 0 if your catchlight map is symmetric, 1 if it's asymmetric.
+- **Catchlight Asymmetry Adapter** must be *Symmetric catchlight map* if your catchlight map is symmetric, *Asymmetric catchlight map* if it's asymmetric.

 The left half of the textures will be applied to the right eye, and the right half of the textures will be applied to the left eye (if you set the camera right in front of your character, the left of the texture will be to the left of the screen).